babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 As of June 7th, 2019, we still have 16 results in 13 different files.

-In order to detect this, we could simply monitor occurences of the following regex (in both Builders and FlowControllers, of course):
+In order to detect this, we could simply monitor occurences of the following regex:

 `.*signal(for: #selector(UIViewController`

+We'd have to restrict this rule to Builders and FlowControllers only, therefore we'd have to whitelist files that matched `.*Builder.swift` and `.*FlowController.swift`.

+This rule could

 ### Deprecated calls of DesignLibrary components (aka pre-NVL components)